PennyLaneAI/pennylane/doc/development/plugins.rst

 1) Create a :class:`~.TransformProgram` capable of turning an arbitrary batch of :class:`~.QuantumScript`\ s into a new batch of tapes supported by the ``execute`` method.
 2) Setup the :class:`~.ExecutionConfig` dataclass by filling in device options and making decisions about differentiation.

-These two tasks can be extracted into private methods or helper functions if that improves source code organization.
+These two tasks are performed by :meth:`~.devices.Device.setup_execution_config` and :meth:`~.devices.Device.preprocess_transforms` respectively.
 Once the transform program has been applied to a batch of circuits, the result circuit batch produced by the program should be run via ``Device.execute`` without error:

 .. code-block:: python